|Full Name||Robert Nichols|

-Nichols serves as chair of the Transportation Committee and sits on the Finance, Intergovernmental Relations and Natural Resources & Economic Development committees.
-Nichols previously served on the Health and Human Services and the State Affairs Committee.
-He also serves as vice-chair of the Sunset Advisory Commission.
+He is serving as the chair of the Transportation Committee.
+He also sits on the Finance, Intergovernmental Relations and Natural Resources & Economic Development committees.
+Nichols previously served on the Health and Human Services and the State Affairs committees.
+He also served as vice chair of the Sunset Advisory Commission.

-During his three sessions as a state senator, Nichols authored and passed legislation to protect landowners' rights, increase educational opportunities in East Texas and reform transportation policies.
+During his tenure as a state senator, Nichols authored and passed legislation to protect landowners' rights, increase educational opportunities in East Texas and reform transportation policies.
 He has worked to reduce Medicaid fraud, and promote free-market principles.
 He was designated as a Top Legislator by Texas Insider and a Champion of Free Enterprise by the Texas Association of Business.

 Before running for Senate, Nichols served as transportation commissioner for eight years where he established a reputation for increasing efficiency without compromising quality.

 Nichols is a businessman from Jacksonville, Texas.
-In his hometown he served on city council, was elected mayor, built four successful manufacturing facilities, earned 32 U.S. patents, and created more than 900 jobs for East Texas families.
+In his hometown he served on city council, was elected mayor.
+He built four successful manufacturing facilities, earned 32 U.S. patents, and created more than 900 jobs for East Texas families.

-Working his way through college by selling fireworks and ironing clothes for other students, Nichols earned a bachelor's degree from Lamar University in 1968.
-He married his high school sweetheart, Donna, and they are the proud parents of three children: Brittney, Joshua, and Collynn'rae.
+Nichols earned a bachelor's degree from Lamar University in 1968.
+He and his wife Donna, have three children: Brittney, Joshua, and Collynn'rae.
 He is a member of the First United Methodist Church in Jacksonville.